taneltorn/CoverHunterFolkERA/README.md

 # Code Map

-Hand-made visualization of how core functions of this project interact with each other: https://miro.com/app/board/uXjVNkDkn70=/
+Hand-made visualization of how core functions of this project interact with each other.
+Also includes additional beginner-friendly or verbose code-commenting that I didn't add to the project code.

+https://miro.com/app/board/uXjVNkDkn70=/